 Provide internship opportunities for students to engage in a variety of planning and administrative projects and experiences.
-Additional projects not listed below may also be considered based on mutual benefit to the Planning Department and the student.

-5.11.1 Digital Records Conversion Project (Ongoing)
+5.12 Digital Records Conversion Project (Ongoing)

-Description: Assist in the ongoing effort to convert paper files to digital records by scanning file contents, indexing them according to a standard protocol, uploading them to the Land Development Office, and purging paper files of extraneous materials in preparation for offsite storage.
+Description: In accordance with City, County, and North Carolina Records Management statutes, assist in the ongoing effort to convert paper files to digital records by scanning file contents, indexing them according to a standard protocol, uploading them to the Land Development Office, and purging paper files of extraneous materials in preparation for offsite storage.